flow-storm/flow-storm-debugger/Readme.md

   - [Vanilla FlowStorm](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_vanilla_flowstorm) : Just add FlowStorm to your dev classpath and instrument by re-evaluating forms
   - [With ClojureStorm](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurestorm) (recommended) : Swap your dev Clojure compiler by ClojureStorm and get everything instrumented automatically

-ClojureStorm is a fork of the oficial Clojure compiler that adds automatic instrumentation so you don't need to think about it (you can still disable it when you don't need it).
+ClojureStorm is a fork of the official Clojure compiler that adds automatic instrumentation so you don't need to think about it (you can still disable it when you don't need it).

-You use it by swapping the oficial Clojure compiler by ClojureStorm at dev time, using dev aliases or profiles.
+You use it by swapping the official Clojure compiler by ClojureStorm at dev time, using dev aliases or profiles.

 If you are looking for ClojureStorm sources here they are : https://github.com/jpmonettas/clojure/commit/31783717ba6bbf67604179d36c8bf67afe3c53cd